AdrianHavengaBennett/f1-data-dashboard/README.md

 ### User Testing
 The following test cases have been performed to test funtionality:
 - Using the buttons to navigate through the seasons | Expected behaviour = the different data loads and the layout changes | Pass
-- Changing viewport to landscape | Expected behaviour = content fills the landscape view and charts respond according to responsive design | Pass
+- Changing viewport to landscape and/or changing the screen resolution | Expected behaviour = content fills the landscape view and charts respond according to responsive design | Pass
 - Clicking question marks | Expected behaviour = reveal a tooltip and change to an exit icon, which, when clicked, removes the tooltip and changes back to a question mark | Pass
 - Hovering over the buttons | Expected behaviour = buttons tilt slightly and change color | Pass
+- Clicking sections of charts connected via Crossfilter | Expected behaviour = charts filter together accordingly | Pass
+- Clicking any specific season button | Expected behaviour = flags change to respective driver champion and country trophy sealed at | Pass
 - HTML validated via https://validator.w3.org/ - Pass
 - CSS validated via https://jigsaw.w3.org/css-validator/ - Pass

-### Jasmine Testing
-- #TODO - testing JS functions with Jasmine

 ## Deployment
 For this project, I have used Github Pages to deploy and host the application.